Public Affairs Office

 - Providing media awareness and media engagement training to members of the Fort Polk community.

-The Command Information section provides news and information to members of the Joint Readiness Training Center and Fort Polk community, by producing an array of command information products for our internal audiences to include the Fort Polk Guardian, targeted public service announcements, the JRTC and Fort Polk website and social media sites.
+The Command Information section provides news and information to members of the Joint Readiness Training Center and Fort Polk community, by producing an array of command information products for our internal audiences to include the JRTC and Fort Polk Guardian, targeted public service announcements, the JRTC and Fort Polk website and social media sites.
 To submit a story idea call (337) 531-1392.

 Visit our News page here.